BDBC-KG-NLP/PIN_EMNLP2020/README.md

   <img src="./fig/overall.png" width="700" />
 </p>

 Our implementation of the PIN model is based on the baseline model TRADE (Wu et al., 2019).
-We evaluate the models on the MultiWOZ2.0 dataset (Budzianowski et al., 2018) and MultiWOZ2.1 dataset (Eric et al., 2019).
+We evaluate the models on the MultiWOZ2.0 dataset (Budzianowski et al., 2018) and MultiWOZ2.1 dataset (Eric et al., 2020).
 The evaluation results are shown in Table 1 and Table 2.
+The PIN model became a new state-of-the-art model on the MultiWOZ2.0 dataset.
+Although PIN performs worse than DST-Picklist on the MultiWOZ2.1 dataset, it improves upon the baseline model TRADE by a significant margin.

 <p align="center">
   <img src="./fig/mwoz0.png" width="380"/> <img src="./fig/mwoz1.png" width="440"/>